Billy McKinlay: Club career

 A product of Dundee United's scouting and coaching network in the west of Scotland, Glasgow-born McKinlay was signed from Hamilton Thistle in 1986.
-He played in the 1988 Scottish Cup Final side at the age of 19, after only twelve Scottish Football League appearances.
+He played in the 1988 Scottish Cup final side at the age of 19, after only twelve Scottish Football League appearances.
 He went on to play over two hundred matches for United, but missed out on the club's 1994 Scottish Cup win due to suspension.
+He was named in the SPFA Team of the Year for 1994.

 Following Dundee United's relegation in 1995, McKinlay requested a transfer.
 He was sold to English Premier League champions Blackburn Rovers in October 1995 for a fee of £1.75 million.
 After leaving Blackburn in 2000, McKinlay had brief spells with Bradford City, Preston North End and Clydebank.
 In 2002, he joined Leicester City, scoring his only goal for them against Coventry City.
 In 2004, Fulham manager Chris Coleman signed McKinlay, primarily to assist the reserve squad.